kingdido999/out-house/README.md

 ## Installation

+First, make sure you have [node](https://nodejs.org/) installed.

+Then clone the project:

 `git clone https://github.com/kingdido999/out-house`

 `cd out-house`

+Install all node packages we need (it reads dependencies from `package.json`):

 `npm install`

 `npm install -g nodemon` (automatically detect file changes)

+Running node server via nodemon:

-`modemon app.js`
+`nodemon app.js`

-Then you should see something like this:
+You should see something like this:

 ```
 19 Mar 21:33:12 - [nodemon] v1.3.7